A desert island-style gig list of great UEA musical moments

 Gig 4: ‘Stiffs Live Stiffs’ tour 18th October 1977

 One of the best nights of music I'll ever see.
-I remember it being utterly joyful organised chaos, with Wreckless Eric forgetting to plug his guitar in for a few songs, Nick Lowe playing the purest of pop for now people, Elvis Costello storming through his 30 minute set and Ian Dury and the Blockheads at the height of their powers, with the Upminster kid acting like the ringmaster at a Rock'n'Roll circus.
-Ian returned the following year with Matumbi and Whirlwind on the same bill, for an equally enthralling evening, where I managed to take half a dozen photos before having my camera confiscated! (see below right)
+I remember it being utterly joyful organised chaos.
+Wreckless Eric forgot to plug his guitar in for a few songs, Nick Lowe played the purest of pop for now people, Elvis Costello stormed through his 30 minute set and Ian Dury and the Blockheads were at the height of their powers, with the Upminster kid acting like the ringmaster at a Rock'n'Roll circus.
+Ian returned the following year with Matumbi and Whirlwind on the same bill, for an equally enthralling evening.
+I managed to take half a dozen photos before having my camera confiscated.

 Gig 5: Pere Ubu 2nd December 1978**

 Another glimpse into the future came when The Human League supported US Avant-rockers Pere Ubu.
 I'd heard the three-piece League on the John Peel show, but this was the first time I'd actually seen a group do a whole set with no guitars.
 It was deeply unsettling, but in a very good way.

 I have been lucky to play on the main stage a number of times in various bands.
 For an under-achieving local post-punk group, it felt like we'd made it to the pinnacle of our careers when Falling Men were third on the bill to legendary Japanese power pop act The Plastics.
 At 7.30pm, there may have only been a handful of people watching, but to be on that hallowed stage, playing through a big PA system, was a boyhood dream come true.
 Other slightly esoteric support slots I've enjoyed being part of were blues legend Jimmie Witherspoon, Faith No More and a TV appearance with Lionel Blair.